Ajazz1998/Pub/README.md

 # Pub

-Personal portfolio built using the good old basics.
+Personal Pub built using the good old basics.
 Made with Vanilla JS, CSS and HTML.

 ## Getting Started